Up to 60% off sofas & mattresses — limited‑time deals.

 • Where it falls short

-• Households that need leather to stay pristine and scratch-free
+• Households that need leather to stay scratch-free

 CB2 Forte 101" Channeled Saddle Leather Sofa